top of page

-The Shame of Blame
+The Shame Of Blame

 The definition of blame is to “place the responsibility for a fault, error, etc.” The problem in some companies today is most of their so-called leaders put the majority of their effort in casting blame on others rather than finding a solution.
 I once heard a comedian say, “The secret of success is knowing who to blame for your failures.”